 Larry Brook has been editor and publisher of Southern Jewish Life, a monthly magazine that covers four Southern states, for over 30 years.
 Based in Birmingham, the magazine covers the Jewish communities of Alabama, Mississippi, Louisiana and the Florida Panhandle.
 It started as The Southern Shofar in 1990, covering Alabama, then changed to Deep South Jewish Voice in 1999.
 The publication changed to a magazine format and took its current name in 2009.

-A participant in interfaith dialogue since high school, and having covered the phenomenon of Christian Zionism for decades, he recently launched a new magazine, Israel InSight, for Christian supporters of Israel.
+A participant in interfaith dialogue since high school, and having covered the phenomenon of Christian Zionism for decades, he recently launched a new online magazine, Israel InSight, for Christian supporters of Israel.

 During his time running Southern Jewish Life, he has traveled the Southern back roads, visiting anywhere and everywhere that has or had a Jewish presence.
 While the publication emphasizes Southern Jewish history, he has also written extensively on Christian support of Israel, long before it became a major phenomenon, and the complicated story of Jewish involvement in the civil rights struggles of the 1960s.

-Brook has received 22 national Rockower Awards for excellence in Jewish journalism and several New Orleans Press Club awards, and is past vice president of the American Jewish Press Association.
+Brook has received 25 national Rockower Awards for excellence in Jewish journalism and several New Orleans Press Club awards, and is past vice president of the American Jewish Press Association.

 Brook is also an alumnus of the inaugural class of Birmingham Youth Leadership Forum and much later, Leadership Birmingham, and has served on the boards of numerous Jewish and community-wide organizations.
-He and his wife, Ginger, have been married for 24 years, and they reside in Birmingham and New Orleans with their two boys.